-Majority preferences were seen by Rousseau (The Social Contract) as expression of general will.
-With Condorcet, the ‘general will’ has also been imbued with the notion of ‘correctness’.
-As contradictory evidence is ample, it is time to remove to the false comfort of any epistemic benefit accruing from such aggregation.
+Majority preferences were seen by Rousseau (The Social Contract) as an expression of general will.
+With Condorcet, the general will has also been imbued with the notion of correctness.
+As contradictory evidence is ample, it is time to remove the false comfort of any epistemic benefit accruing from such aggregation.

 - Jury has to decide between two options using simple majority